 RULE 15: Protests of Rules – Protests will not be accepted.
 You are welcome to complain in your car on the way home as much as you like.

-RULE 17a: Field Dimensions for 4v4 – The playing field shall be 40 yards long by 30 yards wide.
-The goals are four feet high and 8 feet wide.
+RULE 17a: Field Dimensions for 4v4 – The playing field shall be 84 feet long by 50 feet wide (basketball court or similar) yards wide.
+The goals are approximately four feet high and 6 feet wide.

 RULE 17b: Field Dimensions for 5v5 – The playing field shall be approximately 84 feet long by 50 feet wide.
-The goals are six feet high and 10 feet wide.
+The goals are 2 meters high and 3 meters wide.

 RULE 18b: Goal Box 5v5 – The goal box is the basketball 3 point arc.